Doist/reactist/examples/dropdown/README.md

 You can always have a look at the example code (or run it) to see the components in action.

+The `Dropdown.Box` supports an optional property `allowBodyInteractions` (defaults to `false`).
+When setting this property the Dropdown won't automatically close when it's clicked.
+The user has to click outside to close it.

 # How to run

 Follow the explanation here: [How to run an example](../README.md#how-to-run)